Got a Divorce Or Custody Case?

-Anyone that has been through, or is currently going through, a divorce or custody case knows that sometimes time seems to stand still.
+Anyone that has been through one, or is currently going through one, case knows that sometimes time seems to stand still.

-In this article, we offer you 15 steps you can take right now if you are getting divorced or going through a custody battle.
+In this Ultimate Guide To Planning For A Divorce Or Custody Case, we offer you steps you can take right now if you are getting divorced or going through a custody battle.
 These steps will help you protect your property, finances and children in your custody or divorce case.

 Seriously!
 What are you waiting for?

 Even if you just do 1 or 2 of the items on this list, it can go a long way to securing your future, protecting your assets and they may even help resolve your divorce or custody case faster.

 Running A Credit Report Immediately